Full Dunblane ECO Fest 2026 Programme

 Sun 10th May, Upcycled Bookbinding – Taster Session, 2pm – 4pm, £55, Central Scotland School of Craft.

-Join Cass Barron for a welcoming, bookbinding workshop, encouraging experimentation through low-tech mark-making techniques to assemble a collection of hand-bound notebooks.
+Learn low-tech mark-making techniques to assemble a collection of hand-bound notebooks.
+Schedule changes may occur.
+Check https://scottishcraftschool.com/

-Sunday 10th May, Apple Orchard Trail, 1pm – 3pm, Laigh Hills Community Orchard.
+ECO Fest Sunday 10th May, Orchard Blossom Apple Orchard Trail, 1pm – 3pm, Laigh Hills Community Orchard.

-Monday 11th May, Dunblane Wildlife, The Animals Around Us, 7:30pm, Dunblane Library.
+Monday 11th May, Dunblane Wildlife, Dunblane’s Wildlife – How are our key indicator species doing?, 7:30pm, Dunblane Library.

 Tuesday 12th May, Repair Cafe, 6:30pm, St. Mary’s Church Hall.